Select Page

 Assistant Professor, Department of Metallurgical and Materials Engineering

 Eve grew up outside of Boston, in the town where the Salem Witch Trials happened (not Salem!).
-She moved out west for college and hasn’t left since.
 She graduated from Reed College in Portland, OR with a B.A. in Chemistry.
 She completed her PhD in Chemistry in the lab of Prof. Jamie Neilson at Colorado State University, investigating the role of organic cation dynamics in hybrid perovskites for photovoltaics.
 After earning her PhD, Eve worked as a post-doctoral researcher in the Materials Research Laboratory at the University of California Santa Barbara under Prof. Ram Seshadri.
-There, she studied the affect of composition on the formation of large magnetic bodies, such as skyrmions.
-When not at Mines campus, Eve spends her time hiking, camping, reading fiction, and baking.
+There, she studied the effects of composition on the formation of large magnetic bodies, such as skyrmions.
+When not at Mines campus, Eve spends her time reading fiction, hiking, camping, and baking.

 Office: Hill Hall 356